ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 There are numerous opportunities to get feedback on your work and improve:

-- **Shortly after the deadline** the deadline for each assignment, a staff member grade your work and get feedback on what, if anything, you need to fix.
+- **Shortly after the deadline** the deadline for each assignment, a staff member will grade your work and get feedback on what, if anything, you need to fix.

 - **After you receive your grade** you can continue to improve your assignment based on the feedback from grading.
 You can resubmit your work to the Late/Resubmit submission and request to have your work regraded up to three more times (for each PA).
 A staff member will grade your resubmission and let you know when it has been graded.

+There is no penalty for resubmissions, you can still earn full credit.
+We will take the highest score between your original submission and your late/resubmissions.

 The **Late/Resubmit** process applies if your submission is late.
 You should strive to complete each PA before it's posted deadline as the PAs are practice for the exams.
-You will also receive earlier feedback and an extra grading attempt.
+You will also receive earlier feedback and an extra grading attempt if you submit before the original deadline.

-We will take the highest score between your original submission and your resubmissions.
+The **Hard deadline* for all resubmissions is Friday of Week 10 at 10pm.
+We will not accept any submissions after that time, for any reason.

 <a id="g:exams"></a>